Learning the conditional law: signatures and conditional GANs in filtering and prediction of diffusion processes: The Sig-Wasserstein-GAN predictor

 \section{The Sig-Wasserstein-GAN predictor}

 In the following we provide a mathematical framework for our approximation method.
-First we give precise meaning and forms to the neural nets in the GAN used in our model, relying on the theory of optimal transport \cite{V2009}.
-Then we outline the use of the Wasserstein distance on the signature space \cite{marc-sig, ni2021sig} using expected signatures \cite{CO2018}.
+First we give precise meaning and forms to the NNs in the GAN used in our model.
+Then we outline the use of the Wasserstein distance on the signature space \cite{marc-sig, ni2020conditional} using expected signatures \cite{CO2018}.